showa-yojyo/dotfiles/README.rst

 Installation
 ============

-As this is my private project, I don't want you to have this git repository cloned to your machine...
+As this is my private project, you might not want this git repository in your machine...

 .. code:: bash